The Fauves - Video

 Hotel, Fitzroy (2003)

-- A user on Youtube has uploaded heaps of Fauves videos - check them out via his profile.
+- Szabologist has also uploaded a heap of obscure Fauves videos - check them out

 - Fauves host Recovery